azmu0520/js-savollari/README.md

 - Allowed in 'strict mode'.
 - The var statement declares a function-scoped or globally-scoped variable, optionally initializing it to a value.
-- Variables declared using var inside a { } block can be accessed from outside the block.
+- o'zgaruvchilar declared using var inside a { } block can be accessed from outside the block.
-- Variables defined using var inside a function are not accessible (visible) from outside the function.
+- o'zgaruvchilar defined using var inside a function are not accessible (visible) from outside the function.
 - Duplicate variable declarations using var will not trigger an error, even in strict mode, and the variable will not lose its value unless another assignment is performed.

 ```js